dessn/Pippin/README.md

     CLASSIFIER: SuperNNovaClassifier
     MODE: predict
     GPU: True # Or False - determines which queue it gets sent into
+    CLEAN: True # Or false - determine if Pippin removes the processed folder to sae space
     OPTS:
       MODEL: SNN_TRAIN  # Havent shown this defined.
 Or /somepath/to/model.pt
       VARIANT: vanilla # or "variational" or "bayesian".
 Defaults to "vanilla"